 A test environment is a combination of hardware, software, data, and configurations, and it's very important they mimic the production environment in all aspects.
-It is hard to get correct test automation results if you have poor databases, hardware, and configurations in the test environment.
-If this is the case, it could lead to test automation failure.
+It is hard to get correct test automation results if we have poor databases, hardware, and configurations in the test environment.
+If this is the case, it could lead to Test Automation failure.

 This article explains various aspects that need to be considered while creating and maintaining test automation environments.